kiteCTRL/kiteTRAK/README.md

 <img width="740" height="681" alt="PXL_20260826_010826354 (1)" src="https://github.com/user-attachments/assets/f8c3ca58-1039-467b-bc21-4222fd0985a4" />

 5. Press your Olympia removable gateplate into the top-shell and use the 3x flat-head Torx screws to mount the gateplate to the top-shell.
 Once completed, the top-shell assembly should look like this when complete:
+    * Note: Due to print variations, the stick's rubber may contact the gateplate causing a poor feel to stick travel along the notches.
+To fix, add some filler material inside the stick's post to raise the stick slightly.

 <br>